microsoft/fast/packages/web-components/design-tokens-exploration/README.md

 ## TODO:
 ### P1
+- [x] DesignTokenLibrary for getting and setting hierarchial design tokens.
 - [x] Can get access to read/write design tokens using ~~class decorator~~ mixin.
 (This sets up element as DesignToken container).
 - [ ] DesignTokens get emitted to CSSStyleSheet instances, one sheet per token value.
 - [ ] DesignTokens can be configured to be the product of pure functions that depend on properties of the DesignToken library.